 By Hola Iowa

-Iowa Health and Human Services has announced that the SUN Bucks program, also known as Summer EBT, will provide $120 for each eligible child to assist families in purchasing food during the summer months when school is not in session.
+Iowa Health and Human Services says SUN Bucks, also known as Summer EBT, provides $120 per eligible child in grocery benefits to help families buy food while school is out.

 Applications for SUN Bucks 2026 must be received by Iowa HHS no later than August 14, 2026.